gerardroche/gerardroche.github.io/_posts/2018-09-02-neovintageous-1.7.0.md

 ---
 tags: neovintageous sublime-text vim
+title: NeoVintageous 1.7.0
 ---
-[NeoVintageous 1.7.0](https://github.com/NeoVintageous/NeoVintageous/releases/tag/1.7.0) has been released and includes configurable search highlighting, and a port of vim highlightedyank.
+NeoVintageous [1.7.0](https://github.com/NeoVintageous/NeoVintageous/releases/tag/1.7.0) has been released and includes configurable search highlighting, and a port of vim highlightedyank.

 ## HighlightedYank